5 Interview Mistakes That You Must Avoid

 In the same vein as being yourself, don’t pepper your speech with jargon.
 Speak how you normally would in a professional setting.
 Be direct but kind and leave the figures of speech and words that don’t really mean anything behind.

-So, the next time you’re prepping for an interview (because you should always prep, hence the first point here) consider these as what NOT to do.
+So, the next time you’re prepping for an interview (because you should always prep, hence the first point here) consider these interview mistakes as what NOT to do.
 Then, go into your interview confident, capable, and as the best version of you.